Love-and-Tolerance/love-tolerance-site-dev/src/pages/team/_credits.md

 ### Side A

-The music for side A is located in the resource pack [repository][base repo].
+The music for side A is located in an add-on, its repository can be found [here][side a].

 - Disc 13: **[FelixMoog]** - Love Bloom
 - Disc cat: **[FelixMoog]** - Building Buddies